Codemasters has lifted the covers off this year's F1 game, confirming that F1 23 My Team is getting a much-needed revamp.

 Sponsors & engines

-The higher the expectation of the sponsors, the more money you can earn from it for the team.
+In F1 22, the higher the expectation of the sponsors, the more money you can earn from it for the team.
 It's a high-stakes gamble, but if you choose the right one, you'll be very well rewarded.

 Again, this is down to personal choice, but we always recommend going with an aspirational sponsor.
 This is due to the season being long, and achieving a podium, for example, at some point, is very possible.